+Mikael Worning

+Chair of the Board, Chair of Remuneration Committee, and Member of Audit Committee

+Born: 1962

+Elected: 2020

+Shares: 2,360

-Born: 1962 Elected: 2020 Shares: 2,360 Education: Cand.
-Polit., Economics Other directorships: Chairman of the Board The Fertility Partnership Ltd and Tandlægen.dk - Holding A/S. Ordinary board member in 3Shape A/S, Sonion A/S and Colony ApS.
-Former senior positions at Demant A/S, including President Demant Inc.
+Education: Cand.
+Polit., Economics

+Other directorships: Chairman of Tandlægen.dk - Holding

+A/S. Ordinary Board member in Sonion A/S and Colony ApS.

+Former senior positions at Demant A/S, including President